seanofw/HalfMaid.Async/Readme.md

 - **Method `RunUntilAllTasksFinish()`** - This executes all remaining registered tasks in a tight loop until all `GameTask`s and external `Task`s have either finished successfully or thrown exceptions, and then it returns.
 This should be used at the end of your program (or of the `GameTaskRunner`'s lifetime) to ensure that any `finally` or `using` statements within any active tasks are eventually properly completed.
 - **Method `RunNextFrame()`** - Run exactly one subsequent frame's worth of execution for any registered tasks.
 As soon as all tasks have either completed or have invoked `Next()` or `Delay()` to wait for a subsequent frame, this method returns.
 - **Method `RunTask(Func<Task> task)`** - Allow a traditional I/O task to be executed and managed by the task runner.
 The `Task` will be executed by the thread pool.
+- **Method `CancelAllTasks<TException>(Func<TException> createException, Action<Action>? handleUncaughtExceptions)`** - Cancel all active GameTasks by raising exceptions inside them.
+You can provide an optional custom function to create the exceptions.
+You can provide an optional custom handler for any uncaught exceptions.
+If a creation function is not provided, this will create `TaskCanceledException`s on its own.

 ### AsyncGameObjectBase